-Postdoctoral Fellows: The next opening for a postdoctoral position at LCSO is expected earliest in May 2020.
+Postdoctoral Fellows: The next opening for a postdoctoral position at LCSO is expected earliest in Fall 2021.
 Interested candidates should apply directly to Prof. Jerome Waser at [email protected].
 The complete application file should include: a motivation letter, a CV, a transcript of the grades for bachelor/master/PhD (if available) degree, a list of referees, a summary of previous research work (at least 3 pages with chemical details) and a short research proposal abstract (1-2 pages) related to the research program of LCSO.

 Several opportunities are available to make his master or research project at the LCSO in the exciting fields of catalysis and organic synthesis!
 Master students will receive an independent project in one of the major research fields of the group.
 Interdisciplinary projects in collaboration with groups working in chemical biology and computational chemistry are also possible.
 Semester students will work in close collaboration with a PhD student.
 Please read our recent publications to become familiar with our research: the exact project will be discussed directly a few months before the start of the work.
 Interested candidates should apply directly to Prof. Jerome Waser at [email protected] The complete application file should include: a motivation letter, a CV, a transcript of the grades for bachelor/master degree, and a list of referees (if available, supervisors for practical works are especially relevant).

 ISIC Master Grant for Foreign Students